mries92/BetterCommandMenu/README.md

     - ![font examples](ReadmeResources/IconGrid.png)

-- Various options to configure protection.
-By default, each clients settings are honored in multiplayer.
-This can be changed so clients are forced to use server settings.
 - Various UI settings allowing you to customize many aspects.
 Here is an example with the command menu moved to be over the health bar, with the blur/label/cancel button, and other decorations removed.

     - ![customized menu](ReadmeResources/CommandMenuAboveHealth-small.png)